Trevon Diggs: Pre-draft

+Dallas Cowboys

 2020

 The Dallas Cowboys selected Diggs in the second round (51st overall) of the 2020 NFL draft.
 He was the eighth cornerback drafted in 2020 and was selected by the Dallas Cowboys as a replacement for the recently departed Byron Jones.

 "Doesn’t take long when you are watching the tape: smooth, long athletic and we are putting such an emphasis on turnover ratio.
 That will be a big part of our daily focus as a football team and this young man goes and gets the football.
 So, the way we want to play, particularly in the back end, I think he also is an excellent fit.”